andylibrian/fizzbuzz-freestanding-edition/README.md

 Q: Is this version ready for production?

 A: No man, this is just a joke.
-The iso file is actually bootable.
+The iso file is really bootable.
 Try that on Virtual Box.